andrewsil1/NexysPsram/readme.txt

 projects simpler.
 -- Andy Silverman, 7/31/2014

+Revision List:
+9/2/2014: Fixed a bug that could cause memory data corruption if a read and a write transaction were initiated in exactly the same
+          bus cycle.
+This was discovered when using the core in conjunction with the Xilinx System Cache IP rather than connecting it directly to the Microblaze DC and/or IC AXI buses.
+8/3/2014: Further validated with Xilinx AXI Protocol Checker and fixed an issue with RLAST generation.

 Features:
 - Created from the Xilinx Vivado 2014.2 AXI IP creation sample, and derived from their original block RAM implementation.
 - The block RAM instantiation is replaced with original logic to call a new module of my own design to control the 16MB Micron PSRAM.